fastify/fastify-sensible/README.md

 ```

 #### `assert`
-Verify if a given condition is true, if not it throws the specified http error.<br> Very useful if you work with *async* routes:
+Verify if a given condition is true, if not it throws the specified http error.<br> Useful if you work with *async* routes:
 ```js
 // the custom message is optional fastify.assert( req.headers.authorization, 400, 'Missing authorization header'
 )
 ```
-The `assert` API exposes also the following methods:
+The `assert` API also exposes the following methods:
 - <code>fastify.assert.<b>ok()</b></code>
 - <code>fastify.assert.<b>equal()</b></code>
 - <code>fastify.assert.<b>notEqual()</b></code>